Please see the definitions of different student groups below to determine the correct application path.

 - International student - Applicant from outside the U.S.

-Meet our wonderful Admissions Staff who is here to help guide you through the admissions process.
+Meet your Admissions Staff member who is here to help guide you through the entire process.

 I was born and raised in Latham, NY, and am very familiar with all that the Capital District has to offer.
 Albany is a great area to learn, develop professionally, and have fun!
 In my free time I enjoy reading and spending time outdoors.
 I'm an avid sports fan as well.
 Choosing the right college is such a critical decision.
 I look forward to having the opportunity to work with prospective students and their families as they navigate through this exciting and important process!

 Territories: Doctor of Pharmacy, first professional year prospective students

 Office: (518) 694-7868 | Cell: (518)-708-3807 | Katie.Palmer@acphs.edu